History of Iceland: Reformation and Danish trade monopoly

 By the middle of the 16th century, Christian III of Denmark began to impose Lutheranism on his subjects.
 Jón Arason and Ögmundur Pálsson, the Catholic bishops of Skálholt and Hólar respectively, opposed Christian's efforts at promoting the Protestant Reformation in Iceland. Ögmundur was deported by Danish officials in 1541, but Jón Arason put up a fight.

 Opposition to the reformation ended in 1550 when Jón Arason was captured after being defeated in the Battle of Sauðafell by loyalist forces under the leadership of Daði Guðmundsson.
 Jón Arason and his two sons were subsequently beheaded in Skálholt.
 Following this, the Icelanders became Lutherans and remain largely so to this day.

 In 1602, Iceland was forbidden to trade with countries other than Denmark, by order of the Danish government, which at this time pursued mercantilist policies.
 The Danish–Icelandic Trade Monopoly remained in effect until 1786.

 The eruption of Laki

 In the 18th century, climatic conditions in Iceland reached an all-time low since the original settlement.
 On top of this, Laki erupted in 1783, spitting out 12.5 km3 of lava.
 Floods, ash, and fumes killed 9,000 people and 80% of the livestock.
 The ensuing starvation killed a quarter of Iceland's population.
 This period is known as the Móðuharðindin or "Mist Hardships".

-Danish Iceland
+Danish Iceland in the beginning of the 19th century

+In 1809 Danish adventurer Jørgen Jørgensen arrived in Iceland, declared the country independent from Denmark–Norway and pronounced himself its ruler.
+However, with the arrival of HMS Talbot two months later, Danish rule in Iceland was restored and Jørgensen was arrested.

 When the two kingdoms of Denmark and Norway were separated by the Treaty of Kiel in 1814 following the Napoleonic Wars, Denmark kept Iceland, as well as Faroe and Greenland, as dependencies.